mjryan253/mmm-lunchmenu/README.md

 # MMM-LunchMenu

-A MagicMirror² module that displays lunch menu information scraped from web sources.
+A MagicMirror² module that displays lunch menu information scraped from web sources such as county school dining/food schedule pages.
 This module works with an external Docker-based scraper service that fetches menu data from websites and generates formatted HTML for display.

+> **Developer's Note:** This project arose from a want to display the next day's lunch menu for our school district on our MagicMirror².
+Unfortunately our county's school menu site did not support iframes, and could not be dynamically linked to for parsing normally.
+This setup uses BeautifulSoup to render the page within a browser via Python, where it can then be parsed for the info.
+Once extracted, the container will use that saved information to create a simple HTML setup for the module to display.
+The setup reloads and scrapes at 3AM EST, since the link I used in my setup changes daily.
+Customize it for your needs based on the type of info and page you'll be using.

 ## Features